CU-ESIIL/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/docs/index.md

 ### Coding / Tasks
 Two distinct but interconnected approaches to coding.
+These are complementary and will, over time, inform each other.
+The AI no-code provides a new set of data worth mining in terms of (a) code ideas and (b) simulated data.
+This will take some time to understand, much like vast collections of maps and, in another setting, genomic data (microarrays and DNA sequences).

+The python/R code is informed by years on expertise on the part of our team members, with creative insights about what is important to pursue.
+These insights and deep perspectives are impossible (at present, and maybe for a long time) with AI.
+However, we will design future AI prompts based on our expert coding successes.

 - AI tool from Tyson
   - no-code as starting point